 Generalized cases: Like the localized cases, shave affected areas and wash skin with a benzoyl peroxide shampoo to help "flush" out the hair follicles and keep secondary bacterial infections under control.

-Additional veterinary treatment options for generalized demodicosis:
+Additional veterinary treatment options for generalized demodicosis include, but are not limited to:

 - Ivermectin - considered the best treatment option by many vets.
 This drug is used off-label for Demodex mites and not to be used in Collies or Collie-crosses.